asurak/algoliasearch-client-readme-generator/include/templates/README.md

 # Algolia Search API Client for <%= !objc? ? @name : "iOS and OS X" %>
 <% end -%>

-<% if js? -%>

-**&lt;New JavaScript clients&gt;**

-In April 2015, we released a new JavaScript client (the one you are looking at) able to work in Node.js and the browser.

-If you were using our browser version (V2), [read the migration guide](https://github.com/algolia/algoliasearch-client-js/wiki/Migration-guide-from-2.x.x-to-3.x.x)

-If you were using our Node.js version (V1, npm `algolia-search`), [read the migration guide](https://github.com/algolia/algoliasearch-client-js/wiki/Node.js-v1.x.x-migration-guide)

-**&lt;/New JavaScript clients&gt;**
-<% end -%>

 <% if swift? -%>
 **&lt;Welcome Objective-C developers&gt;**